DaraJKong/Infinity-Desktop/README.md

 - Provides fast and easy selection of monitors used when using RDC
 - Remembers the selected monitors from the last session
 - Allows customization with essential settings
+- Is standalone

 # Installation
+1. Download the executable file

 # How To Use